johnmee/johnmee.com/pages/resume.md

 # John Mee

 > Senior __Software Engineer__ currently proficient with Python; more than five years experience building APIs and websites with flask and django, amid esoteric projects.
-Full Stack competancy from requirements to deployment and considerable experience with startups.
+Full Stack competency from requirements to deployment and considerable experience with startups.

 _Core_